YangXiaozhou/yangxiaozhou.github.io/_posts/2020-09-27-detecting-covid19-using-cnn.md

 Despite its success in image recognition tasks such as the ImageNet challenge, can CNN really help doctors detect COVID-19?
 If it can, how accurately can it do so?
 It's well known that CT scans are sensitive but not [specific](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7227176/) to COVID-19.
 That is, COVID-19 almost always produces abnormal lung patterns visible from CT scans.
 However, other pneumonia can create the same abnormal patterns.
 Can the powerful and sometimes magical CNN tackle this ambiguity issue?

 We had a chance to answer these questions ourselves (with my colleague [Yuchen](https://www.linkedin.com/in/yuchen-shi-2830ba158/?originalSubdomain=sg) and advisor [A/P Chen](https://www.eng.nus.edu.sg/isem/staff/chen-nan/)).
-I'll walk you through a COVID-19 classifier that we've built as an entry to the 2020 INFORMS QSR Data [Challenge](https://connect.informs.org/HigherLogic/System/DownloadDocumentFile.ashx?DocumentFileKey=f404f7b8-fcd6-75d5-f7a7-d262eab132e7).
-If you are not familiar with CNN, or would like a refresher on the key features of CNNs, I highly recommend reading [Convolutional Neural Network: How is it different from the other networks?](https://yangxiaozhou.github.io/data/2020/09/24/intro-to-cnn.html) first.
+I'll walk you through a COVID-19 classifier that we've built as an entry to 2020 INFORMS QSR Data [Challenge](https://connect.informs.org/HigherLogic/System/DownloadDocumentFile.ashx?DocumentFileKey=f404f7b8-fcd6-75d5-f7a7-d262eab132e7).
+If you are not familiar with CNN or would like a refresher on the key features of CNNs, I highly recommend reading [Convolutional Neural Network: How is it different from the other networks?](https://yangxiaozhou.github.io/data/2020/09/24/intro-to-cnn.html) first.
 Also, if you'd like to get hands-on, you can get all the code and data from my Github [repo](https://github.com/YangXiaozhou/CNN-COVID-19-classification-using-chest-CT-scan).

 ## Key takeaways
 1. Transfer learning using pre-trained CNN can achieve a really strong baseline performance on COVID-19 classification (85% accuracy).